Did you know Hyacinths are decorative flowering plants that go back to medieval times and are often used in the Persian New Year?

 Remember, germinating Hyacinth seeds can be difficult because most seeds fail to sprout.

-Not all Hyacinth seeds will pass the stratification; therefore, collect as many seeds as possible to increase the likelihood.
+Not all Hyacinth seeds will pass the stratification; therefore, collect as many seeds as possible to increase the likelihood of germination.

 Moreover, the germination process is more sporadic and may take well over 4 to 5 years for the seedling to mature into a flower-bearing plant.